Children of incarcerated parents

 Policing and imprisonment regularly harm children and youth directly or indirectly.
 Children and youth are particularly vulnerable when they enter the justice system, but are also collateral victims when their parents are arrested or imprisoned.

-Our 2018 report Considering the Best Interests of the Child when Sentencing Parents in Canada: Sample Case Law Review (PDF) summarises current literature and research on children of incarcerated parents in Canada, international standards and norms, and presents our research on sentencing practices.
+In 2018 CFSC commissioned a report called Considering the Best Interests of the Child when Sentencing Parents in Canada: Sample Case Law Review (PDF).
+It summarises current literature and research on children of incarcerated parents in Canada, international standards and norms, and presents our research on sentencing practices.

 Another significant set of issues surrounds when women are pregnant in prison or have babies at the time of their incarceration.
-In 2015 CFSC endorsed the Guidelines for the Implementation of Mother-Child Units in Canadian Correctional Facilities (PDF).
+CFSC endorses the Guidelines for the Implementation of Mother-Child Units in Canadian Correctional Facilities (PDF).

 Youth in conflict with the law and physical punishment

+Aligned with Quaker beliefs about nonviolence, and ample evidence from developmental psychologists and other experts, we oppose physical punishment of children and youth in all circumstances.
+We work to ensure that children and youth are safe and secure.
 Children and youth are particularly vulnerable when in detention and institutional care.
-Aligned with Quaker beliefs about nonviolence, and ample evidence from developmental psychologists and other experts, we oppose physical punishment of children and youth in all circumstances.
-We works to ensure that children and youth are safe and secure.

 Some examples of CFSC’s work in this area include:

-- In 2013 CFSC endorsed the Joint Statement on Physical Punishment of Children and Youth developed by a national coalition of organizations facilitated by the Children’s Hospital of Eastern Ontario.
+- Endorsing the Joint Statement on Physical Punishment of Children and Youth developed by a national coalition of organizations facilitated by the Children’s Hospital of Eastern Ontario.

-- CFSC is an active member of the National Youth Justice Network that connects organizations nationally to strategize about youth justice issues including secure care and solitary confinement.
+- Being active in the National Youth Justice Network that connects organizations nationally to strategize about youth justice issues including secure care and solitary confinement.

 Youth Justice Knowledge Hub